 This is where leveraging tools like Sisense helps remove any barriers to understanding data.

-Learning Pool recently announced that it is embedding Sisense to combine the power of its leading AI-driven analytics platform with the LRS Learning Locker.
+Learning Pool recently announced that it is embedding Sisense to combine the power of its leading AI-driven analytics platform with Stream Data Cloud.
 With more than a billion data points under management, Learning Pool offers Learning Locker to customers to help them manage their learning records.

 This partnership has culminated in a valuable new addition to the Learning Pool suite, ‘Insights’, which serves up granular learning data combined with Sisense’s AI capabilities to bring personalized and automatic intelligence to every user.